statamic/docs/content/collections/docs/multi-site.md

 ## Configuration

-Whether or are using multiple sites or not, every Statamic install needs at least one site.
+Whether you are using multiple sites or not, every Statamic install needs at least one site.

 Each site has a locale which is used to format region-specific data, namely date strings.
 A URL is also required, telling Statamic where to expect the site to be served.